esiqveland/subsound-gtk/README.md

 - [X] Implement star/unstar
   - [ ] Optimistically update the local copy of Starred list based on star / unstar actions
 - [ ] Playlist support
+  - [ ] move Starred as a fake playlist under the playlists view
   - browsing playlists
   - add song to playlist
   - remove song from playlist